dbos-inc/awesome-dbos/README.md

 - [DBOS Docker](https://github.com/demetris-manikas/dbos-docker-boilerplate) - Support for deploying a DBOS Transact application to Docker
 - [DBOS Puppeteer](https://github.com/qianl15/dbos-puppeteer) - A DBOS application that uses Puppeteer and Chromium to take screenshots of URLs.
 - [DBOS Postmark](https://github.com/weisisheng/dbos-httpapi-postmark-v202407) - A DBOS application using Postmark to send emails.
+- [Supabase Table Copier](https://github.com/weisisheng/aggdata-supabase-public) - A DBOS app that reads and writes to Supabase in a scheduled workflow.

 ### Media Coverage
 - [New Startup from Postgres Creator Puts the Database at Heart of Software Stack](https://techcrunch.com/2024/03/12/new-startup-from-postgres-creator-puts-the-database-at-heart-of-software-stack/?guccounter=1) - TechCrunch